 salt and pepper to taste.

-Assorted meat is always preferred above all other types of meat in Nigeria.
-This is just different parts of a cow, from the intestine to the tripes (shaki), kidney, liver, heart and also red meat (beef).
+Assorted meat is always preferred above all other types of meats in Nigeria.
+This is just different parts of a cow, from the intestine to the tripe (shaki), kidney, liver, heart and also red meat (beef).

 Like I stated above.
 This soup is very easy to prepare, you can grind/blend ogbono seeds with a blender or hand grinding machine.
-This can either be done at home or by the trader who sold it to you in the market (if you live in Nigeria).
+I can do this at home or use the service of the trader who sold it in the market (for people in Nigeria only).

 Selecting the right Ogbono seed and other ingredients.

-But if you want to make this soup with bitter leaves you might want to boil the bitter leaves with water for ten to fifteen minutes, this technique would further reduce the bitter tastes and also soften the leaves (some people also add a little bit of edible potash just to hasten the whole process but I highly advice against this practice because it can change the entire texture of your soup thereby decreasing the nutritional value.
+Some people also add a little bit of edible potash just to hasten the whole process, but I highly advise against this practice because it can change the texture of your soup, decreasing the nutritional value.

-Soak the dry fish and stock fish with hot water and wash thoroughly to remove sand and impurities.
+Soak the dry fish and stock fish with hot water for a few seconds, then wash.

 Here is how to make Nigerian ogbolo or Ogbono soup.

-Parboil your meat the normal way, with all the necessary ingredients (2 cubes of knorr or maggi, salt, onions, half T/S of thyme and other spices or flavors of choice).
+Parboil your meat the normal way, with all the necessary ingredients (2 seasoning cubes, a teaspoon of salt, onions, a teaspoon of your favorite beef spice).

-Add salt and pepper to taste, add a cube of maggi or knorr (optional), add the ground ogbono seeds, stir and cook for another five minutes.
+Add salt and pepper to taste, add another seasoning cube, add the ground ogbono seeds, stir and cook for another five minutes.

 Add the vegetables.

-Allow to simmer for three minutes after adding the chopped fluted pumpkin leaves or bitter leaves (as below)
+Stir and allow to simmer for three minutes after adding the bitter leaves (as below).

 Video For Ogbono Soup